zincum30/urban-waffle/README.md

 #### Modular Monolith
-In this project, I aimed to decompose independent operations or layers into modules.

-Firstly, I separated Spring Batch jobs that could impact the overall performance of the server system and degrade the quality of services.
+I separated Spring Batch jobs that could impact the overall performance of the server system and degrade the quality of services.
 The module boundaries are clearly defined enough to be completely separate from the existing process.
 To address the issue associated with using a single database in modular monoliths, I created separate schemas, which makes it easier to separate the services in the future.